zhaojh329/rtty/README.md

 Command-line Options

     Usage: rtty [option]
-      -i ifname    # Network interface name - Using the MAC address of the interface as the device ID
       -I id        # Set an ID for the device(Maximum 63 bytes, valid character:letters
-                          and numbers and underlines and short lines) - If set, it will cover the MAC address(if you have specify the ifname) -h host      # Server host
+                          and numbers and underlines and short lines) -h host      # Server host
       -p port      # Server port(Default is 5912)
       -a           # Auto reconnect to the server